Introduction: Why Spring Boot?

 You will notice that sometimes I put external link references.
 Feel free to check them to get a more in-depth explanation of that specific concept, but be careful of not going into information overload.

-Do I Need to Master All of Spring?
+Do You Need to Master All of Spring?

 Short answer: No.